socketstream/socketstream/README.md

 * Write client AND server code in [Coffeescript](http://jashkenas.github.com/coffee-script/) or Javascript - your choice
 * Effortless scalable pub/sub baked right in.
 Not just for chat apps and stock tickers anymore!
 See examples below.
 * In-built User model via @session.user with modular authentication
-* Uses Redis for fast session retrieval, pub/sub, list of users online, and any other data your app needs instantly
+* Uses [Redis](http://www.redis.io/) for fast session retrieval, pub/sub, list of users online, and any other data your app needs instantly
-* Works on all major browsers thanks to the excellent Socket.IO
+* Works on all major browsers thanks to the excellent [Socket.IO](http://socket.io/)
-* Automatically packages and minifies your client CSS and JS files (e.g. jQuery, Underscore.js, reset.css)
+* Automatically packages and minifies your client CSS and JS files in staging/production
-* Makes it easy to debug client code in development while automatically packing and minifying client code in staging/production
 * Nested namespaces allow building of large 'enterprise' apps (only without the slowness!)
 * Did we mention fast?
 SocketStream starts up instantly, ready to accept thousands of incoming connections
-* Bundled with, but not dependent on, jQuery 1.5
+* Bundled with jQuery 1.5.
+Easily add additional client libraries such as [underscore.js](http://documentcloud.github.com/underscore/)
 * Uses [Jade](http://jade-lang.com/) to render static HTML
 * Uses [Stylus](http://learnboost.github.com/stylus/) for CSS